HRMNN/SuperMarket/README.md

 # SuperMarket

-Drawing Conclusions from the Gasca Supermarket Dataset
+Drawing Conclusions from the Gasca Supermarket Dataset by combining Data Science with Queuing Theory and its Simulations.

-Primary Challenge: Deduce the maximum of information on a minmum of data.